xtangle/zoundcloud/README.md

 ## Change Log

+### 1.1.1

+- Add individual download buttons to playlist tracks when on a playlist page.

 ### 1.1.0

-- Added individual track download functionality
+- Added individual track download functionality.